 II.
-Conservator
+CONSERVATOR

-FHFA's authority as both conservator and regulator of the Enterprises is based upon statutory mandates, which include the following conservatorship authorities granted by HERA:
+FHFA's authority as both conservator and regulator of each Enterprise is based upon statutory mandates, which include the following conservatorship authorities granted by HERA:

-(D) ...take such action as may be-

-i. necessary to put the regulated entity in a sound and solvent condition; and ii. appropriate to carry on the business of the regulated entity and preserve and conserve the assets and property of the regulated entity.4
+- (D) ... take such action as may be- - i. necessary to put the regulated entity in a sound and solvent condition; and - ii. appropriate to carry on the business of the regulated entity and preserve and conserve the assets and property of the regulated entity.